 How Do I get a TEFL Qualification?

 Getting a shiny new TEFL qualification on your CV/resume is easier than you might think.
 All you need is to be able to speak English fluently and have a passion for teaching.
-You can choose from a range online or classroom training courses and once you’ve decided which is right for you, you can get started right away.
+You can choose from a range of online or classroom training courses and once you’ve decided which is right for you, you can get started right away.

 I’m an older student, can I still take a TEFL Course?

-But providing you’ve found a suitable location and are eager to teach you’re never to old to take a TEFL course!
+But providing you’ve found a suitable location and are eager to teach you’re never too old to take a TEFL course!
 Taking a TEFL qualification is still an option and can even help if you want to refresh old skills.